pnlbwh/pnlpipe/README.md

 run the PNL standard pipeline, the one named `std`.

 Before running a pipeline, we need to configure it.
-This involves two steps: first, we need to specify its parameters, and second, we need to build the software it requires.
+This involves two steps: one, we need to specify its parameters, and two, we need to build the software it requires.

 To specify the parameters, we put them a [yaml](http://www.yaml.org/start.html)